 Applications are welcome from current PhD students, post-doc scholars and young researchers in Management, Strategy, Organization Theory, Finance, Economic Sociology, Political Science, Philosophy, Psychology, and related disciplines from universities worldwide.
 Applications from high level policy makers and officials in public and private institutions will be considered if their background is adequate.

-Giovanni Favero, Ca’ Foscari University of Venice, Italy
+Giovanni Favero, Venice School of Management (VSM), Ca’ Foscari University of Venice, Italy

 Elisa Giuliani, Università di Pisa, Italy